emmaglorypraise/Blog-posts/cli2zf28r001o09l2hud5d3ld.md

 ## What is a Blockchain?

-You might be wondering, "What is a blockchain?" .
+You might be wondering, "What is a blockchain?".
 A blockchain can be defined as a decentralized and transparent digital ledger that records and verifies transactions across multiple computers or nodes.
 It's like a digital database or a shared spreadsheet that securely stores information in a series of blocks that are linked together in a chain.

-Let's consider a relatable example: Imagine that you and your friends want to keep track of borrowed money without relying on a central authority.
-Using blockchain technology, each transaction, like lending $10 to a friend, is grouped into a block and verified by a network of nodes.
+Let's consider a relatable example: Imagine that we want to raise funds for a friend to go to school abroad, and we want the process to be transparent and secure.
+Using blockchain technology, each person's transaction, like Peter donating $10 to this fundraiser, is grouped into a block and verified by a network of nodes.
 Once verified, the block is added to the chain, creating a permanent and unalterable record.
-Everyone in the network can see the transactions, ensuring transparency, while cryptographic techniques and consensus algorithms make it secure.
+Everyone in the network can see the transactions, ensuring transparency.
+Technologies like cryptography, etc., are used to make the whole system secure.
+This is a simple example of how the blockchain works.

 Now that we know what the blockchain is, we can now explore the different layers of the blockchain